-How to Launch Your First Google Ads Remarketing Campaign
+How To Launch Your First Google Ads Remarketing Campaign

 It is important to note that if using the Responsive Ad format, images must be ratio based and are not the same as static image requirements.

-4. Create a Remarketing Campaign
+4. Create A Remarketing Campaign

-Remarketing campaigns can be built in either Google Ads interface or Google Ads Editor.
+Remarketing campaigns can be built in either the Google Ads interface or Google Ads Editor.

 Start with the campaign name, budget, and settings.
 If you’re creating multiple remarketing campaigns, keep track by putting the audience name in the campaign.